New winter tyre regulations in force in France from this November

 You can read this article in 2 minutes

-The French Ministry of the Interior has published changes to regulations on the use of winter tyres in the country’s mountainous regions.
+Last winter, the French Ministry of the Interior has published changes to regulations on the use of winter tyres in the country’s mountainous regions.
 Those changes are soon due to enter into force.

-Winter chains or tires will be mandatory from November 1st, 2021 in mountainous areas, reports the French Road Safety Agency (Sécurité routière).
+Winter chains or tyres will be mandatory from November 1st, 2021 in mountainous areas, reports the French Road Safety Agency (Sécurité routière).

-The prefects of 48 departments located in the mountain ranges (The Alps, Corsica, Central Massif, Jura Massif, Pyrenees, Vosges Massif) will now have to draw up a list of municipalities where the new vehicle equipment requirement will apply in winter, i.e. from November 1st to March 31st.
+The prefects of 48 departments located in the mountain ranges (The Alps, Corsica, Central Massif, Jura Massif, Pyrenees, Vosges Massif) will soon draw up a list of municipalities where the new vehicle equipment requirement will apply in winter, i.e. from November 1st to March 31st.

-Work on the regulations has lasted over five years, and the order will come into force next year.
+Work on the regulations has lasted over five year.
 Until now, it was only obligatory to use snow chains on roads in France marked with a road sign and only when they were covered with snow.

-In addition, trucks with a trailer or semi-trailer must have snow chains that allow them to be mounted on at least two driving wheels – even if they have winter tires.
+In addition, trucks with a trailer or semi-trailer must have snow chains that allow them to be mounted on at least two driving wheels – even if they have winter tyres.